Great North Run | 13 reasons to enter the world's biggest half marathon

 Runners can expect huge support from spectators along the 13.1 mile course!

-Since its inaugural edition 41 years ago, the Great North Run has raised hundreds of millions of pounds for charity through fundraising, helping a huge range of fantastic causes.
+Since its inaugural edition in 1981, the Great North Run has raised hundreds of millions of pounds for charity through fundraising, helping a huge range of fantastic causes.
 Opting to run for charity not only helps to fund the incredible work of these charities, it also provides brilliant motivation for you when the going gets tough.

 You'll enjoy dedicated support from that charity before and during the race from their cheer station.
 What's more, if you miss out on entering the race through the ballot - as it is always over-subscribed - then a charity place will be your only option to join in.

-The finish line of the Great North Run has recently become even more spectacular with the introduction of the Après Run Zone!
-Food and drink stalls will be available to help celebrate your achievement, while the Heart Radio DJ Truck will be blasting out tunes to keep the energy levels high and the mood ecstatic.
+The finish line of the Great North Run is pretty spectacular with the introduction of the Après Run Zone!
+Food and drink stalls are available to help celebrate your achievement, while tunes will be blasted out to keep the energy levels high and the mood ecstatic.
 After you've recharged on the picnic benches, head over to the charity stalls and merchandise stand to reward yourself on a great run!

 Completing the Great North Run is something to be celebrated!